 Over the course of the day, our brains take in massive amounts of information.
 So much so that it can’t all be immediately logged and recorded.
 Instead, this information first needs to be stored and processed.
 Much of this happens during sleep, where pieces of information are transferred from our short-term memory to our long-term memory in a process known as “consolidation”.
 Sleep also aids the immune system in fighting infection.
 A lack of sufficient sleep can leave the body more vulnerable to viruses that cause colds and flu.

 Different activities occur during different phases of sleep.
-Most people experience “rapid eye movement” (REM) sleep three to five times throughout a night and it occurs for up to 30 minutes at a time[iv].
+People can enter REM sleep within the first 90 minutes of falling asleep and as the sleep cycle repeats throughout the night, REM sleep can occur several times nightly.
 During this period the eyes will flutter from side to side, muscle tone will drop and dreams can be particularly vivid.

 Non-REM sleep appears to be a more productive period of sleep.
 Brain waves, breathing and heart rate slow down, providing respite, while the aforementioned consolidation and growth hormone release largely occurs in non-REM sleep.
 Thermoregulation also happens during non-REM sleep, where the body is able to optimise its temperature, even when the surrounding temperature is different.

 Due to the importance of sleep with regards to retaining information and learning new skills, the amount required is very much dependent on age.
 Naturally children, who are constantly learning throughout the stages of their development, require significantly more sleep than adults.

 Generally, adults are considered to require between seven and nine hours of sleep per night, while newborns and toddlers can log in up to 16 hours.
 As children reach primary school-age, they will need an average of 9-11 hours, while people over 65+ generally require around 7-8 hours per night.